6. Pi Zero USB OTG¶

 6.1.
 GPIO expander method - no SD card required¶

 The GPIO expander method allows you to boot the Pi Zero over USB from the PC, without an SD card.
-Your PC sends the required boot firmware to the Pi over the USB cable, launching a mini version of Raspbian and booting it in RAM.
+Your PC sends the required boot firmware to the Pi over the USB cable, launching a mini version of Raspberry Pi OS and booting it in RAM.
 The OS then starts the pigpio daemon, allowing “remote” access over the USB cable.

 At the time of writing, this is only possible using either the Raspberry Pi Desktop x86 OS, or Ubuntu (or a derivative), or from another Raspberry Pi.
 Usage from Windows and Mac OS is not supported at present.